abubalo/accessibility-tester/README.md

 While Website Accessibility Tester provides a fast and efficient way to identify potential accessibility issues, it's always a good idea to manually review and test the website for additional issues.
 This tool is not a substitute for manual accessibility testing.

-## Contact

-If you have any questions or feedback, please don't hesitate to contact us at [insert contact information here].